jsmootiv/jsmootiv.github.io/_posts/2017-05-30-what-you-need-to-know-to-get-started-in-cryptocurrencies.md

 - **Go cold storage** If you are super paranoid (or investing more than $3000) get a cold storage wallet like the [Trezor.io](https://trezor.io/) or [KeepKey](https://www.keepkey.com/) and store your coins on that.
 - **Change your email passwords or setup a new account** most people have a password that is easy to remember.
 You, however, want your password to be hard to remember because if it's hard for you, it will be hard for a hacker to figure out.
 Since you followed my above advice and setup LastPass generate a password with that.

 If you've got it this far then you understand what I think about investing in cryptocurrency.
-At the end of the day, it's all about what you want to risk do just be careful.
+At the end of the day, it's all about what you want to risk so just be careful.
 If you still have any questions drop them in the comments and I'll be sure to answer them.

 **Disclaimer: The above references an opinion and is for information purposes only.
 It is not intended to be investment advice.
 Seek a duly licensed professional for investment advice.**